davidproce/from0tobchero/themes/LoveIt/exampleSite/content/posts/theme-documentation-basics/index.en.md

   # website title for Open Graph and Twitter Cards
   title = "My cool site"
   # website description for RSS, SEO, Open Graph and Twitter Cards
-  description = "This is my cool site"
+  description = "This is From Zero to BC Hero"
   # website images for Open Graph and Twitter Cards
   images = ["/logo.png"]